bishopdynamics/rbuild-bookworm/README.md

 I wanted some images using Debian Bookworm for RockPi 4A and 4C, so I made tweaks to rbuild to make it work.

-Prebuild images are available in [Releases](https://github.com/bishopdynamics/rbuild-bookworm/releases), they have NOT been thoroughly tested.
+Prebuilt images are available in [Releases](https://github.com/bishopdynamics/rbuild-bookworm/releases), they have NOT been thoroughly tested.

+The log from the most recent release build can be found in [build.log](./build.log).

 Github actions were removed, see [original repo](https://github.com/radxa-repo/rbuild).